myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-23T23:30:20.468Z
 >
 > The Firehose API is a long-lived Stream API for WebSocket communication and the Lexicon ID is “com.atproto.sync.subscribeRepos”.
 The response is encoded in CBOR format, so it’s recommended to be used from the library :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-23T23:26:58.740Z
->
-> Hi there!

-The way I know of is to use the Firehose API :) When people block someone, a record of “app.bsky.graph.block” is created, so you can create a graph from the DID of the creator of this record and the DID (subject) of the blocked user.

----
 <!-- MY-BSKY_TIMELINE:END -->